Writing

 Early Life

 I was born in 1951 in Rearsby, a small village in Leicestershire, England, where my maternal grandparents owned a rose-growing business.
-My parents were both of Dutch nationality and during my growing up our family moved around England, from Newcastle to Corby, Epsom, and then Nottingham whilst my father worked at a number of jobs including photocopier salesman and life underwriter.
+My parents were both of Dutch nationality and during my growing up our family moved around England, from Syston to Newcastle, then Corby, Epsom, and finally Nottingham while my father worked at a number of jobs including photocopier salesman and life underwriter.
 After leaving school I, too, pursued a varied career, including fine art student, accounts clerk, life model, bookseller, and self-taught machine-knitter.
 I went back to college in 1985 as a mature student and single parent, after which my life changed and I became a professional author and academic.
+I have two fantastic daughters, two wonderful sons-in-law, and four amazing grandsons who are growing up too fast.

 Web: http://www.suethomas.net